object-oriented-python/object-oriented-programming/doc/source/1_programs_in_files.rst

    In [2]: fibonacci.fib(3)
    Out[2]: 2

 Notice that we do not include the `.py` suffix when we import a module.
+Importing a module provides access to whatever it contains.
+This is a key tool in building up algorithms out of
+components: we import the components we need at each stage of our programs.

-Importing and name spaces
+Importing and namespaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 When we imported the module :mod:`fibonacci`, this created the name
 `fibonacci` in the current environment.
 The code in `fibonacci.py` is
 then run, and any names defined in that code (such as the function
-:func:`fib`) are defined within the *name space* `fibonacci`.
+:func:`fib`) are defined within the :term:`namespace` `fibonacci`.
 As we
 begin to compose together code from different parts of mathematics,
 the ability to separate identically named but different objects from
 each other is essential.
 For example, Python has a module containing